jatlast/kNearesNeighbor/README.md

 ## Chosen Technologies

 Motivation: Become more familiar with the following.
-1) Artificial Intelligence supervised training algorithms for prediction
+1) Artificial Intelligence supervised training algorithms for classification and prediction
 2) Python's numpy & matplotlib.pyplot libraries for plot visualizations
 3) Developing with Python 3.7 in Windows environment
 4) IDE - Visual Studio Code